Companies that use QuickBase

 All low code development QuickBase

-QuickBase We detected 14,058 customers using QuickBase, 3 companies that churned or ended their trial, and 9 customers with estimated renewals in the next 3 months.
+QuickBase We detected 14,103 customers using QuickBase, 3 companies that churned, and 22 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (7%) and the most common company size is 51-200 employees (31%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login